 XM655 is one of the few Vulcans remaining in ground running condition, the only one with the most powerful of the engine variants (Bristol Olympus 301s) and 655MaPS aim to keep it running for as long as possible.
-The aircraft systems are powered up and exercised regularly, engine ground runs are carried out several times every year, and a “Fast Taxi” event is carried out every summer to show off the aircraft and raise funds to support its preservation.
+The aircraft systems, which are powered up and exercised regularly, are available for demonstration to booked parties of visitors, engine ground runs are carried out several times every year, and a “Fast Taxi” event is carried out most summers to show off the aircraft and raise funds to support its preservation.

-XM655 is maintained by a small team of skilled and dedicated volunteers, many of whom are ex-RAF, (some even ex-V-Force personnel and one of whom actually worked on XM655 in service), who give up their Saturdays to preserving XM655.
+XM655 is maintained by a small team of skilled and dedicated volunteers, many of whom are ex-RAF, some ex-V-Force and one who actually worked on XM655 in service, who give up their Saturdays to preserving XM655.